 Rarely, anyone thinks of Kashmiri weddings, which are an exquisite event in itself.
 Coupled with Kashmiri traditions and culture, we assure you that our Kashmiri weddings are as much as alluring as anything about Kashmir or Kashmiris itself.

-If you are attending a Kashmiri wedding for the first time, allow us to present a gist of this grand celebration i.e. a Kashmiri Muslim wedding.
+If you are attending a Kashmiri wedding for the first time or you are curious about Kashmiri weddings in general, allow us to present a gist of this grand celebration i.e. a Kashmiri Muslim wedding.

 Kashmiri wedding functions are held separately for the bride and groom; two days on the bride’s side and three days on the groom’s side.
 The couple meets on the day of baraat only.